Professional Bowlers Association: 20th century

 The PBA Tour slowly built an audience, expanding to seven tournaments in 1960, then 13 tournaments in 1961, before exploding with 30 tour stops in 1962.
 Weber would become the first "face" of the PBA in the early years, as he won 10 of the first 23 events held, including seven in 1961 alone.

 While PBA bowlers regularly appeared on Jackpot Bowling, Elias led an effort to give the PBA a permanent home on television.
-It first did so with the interstitial Make That Spare on ABC Sports, which ran from 1960 to 1964, and then with full games on Professional Bowlers Tour beginning in 1965.
+It first did so with the interstitial Make That Spare on ABC Sports, which ran from 1960 to 1964.
+In 1961, ABC's Wide World of Sports aired the PBA National Invitational, from Paramus, New Jersey.

+This would prompt ABC Sports into having a separate series, called the Professional Bowlers Tour, which ABC aired from 1962 to 1997.
+The program became a staple of Saturday afternoon television, as a lead-in to Wide World of Sports.
 Coupled with the continued support of its charter members, as well as sponsorships by the Ford Motor Company, Coca-Cola (which sponsored 11 tournaments in 1963 alone), True Value Hardware and Firestone Tire, the PBA experienced growth in its tournament schedules and prize funds.
 Annual incomes for professional bowlers became, at the time, very competitive with other professional sports.
 A Sports Illustrated article from 1963 noted that top bowler Harry Smith stood to make as much money in 1963 as Major League Baseball's NL MVP Sandy Koufax and NFL Football MVP Y. A. Tittle combined.

 Schedules reached a plateau of 35 tournaments per year in the 1980s.
 The 1965 Firestone Tournament of Champions was the first to offer $100,000 in prize money (including a then-record $25,000 first prize); the 1982 event featured a $200,000 purse, and the 1987 U.S. Open, sponsored by Seagram distillery, offered a $500,000 prize fund as well as the first $100,000 first-place prize in PBA history.